 Although there are multiple reasons why credit cards expire, one of the main ones is to protect against fraud.
-Major payment networks such as MasterCard and Visa mandate that credit issuers add an expiration date to all credit cards.
-This adds an additional level of security to any purchase made with your card.
+Major payment networks such as MasterCard and

 Every time your card is swiped, its information is sent through a security system which will evaluate the card’s legitimacy.
 Aside from the card number and security code, the expiration date is one of the only other factors that are reviewed.